fbuonojr/homework_3/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.
+All Rights Reserved. -->

+# Frank Buono Homework 3: Random Password Generator

+## Technologies Used: HTML5, CSS, JavaScript

+This assignment asks the user how long they want their password to be and what kind of characters they want in it (upper and lower case letters, numbers, and special characters).
+Then it uses the built in random function to generate a password of the desired length and contents.

+* link to deployed application: https://fbuonojr.github.io/homework_3/
+* link to GitHub repository: https://github.com/fbuonojr/homework_3